zendesk/cross-storage/README.md

 Unlike cookies, your client-side data isn't limited to a few kilobytes - you get up to 2.49M chars.
 For a client-heavy application, you can potentially shave a few KB off your request headers by avoiding cookies.
-This is all thanks to LocalStorage, which is available in IE 8+, FF 3.5+, Chrome 4+, as well as a majority of mobile browsers.
+This is all thanks to LocalStorage / SessionStorage API, which is available in IE 8+, FF 3.5+, Chrome 4+, as well as a majority of mobile browsers.
 For a list of compatible browsers, refer to [caniuse](http://caniuse.com/#feat=namevalue-storage).

 How does it work?
 The library is divided into two types of components: hubs and clients.
-The hubs reside on a host of choice and interact directly with the LocalStorage API.
+The hubs reside on a host of choice and interact directly with the LocalStorage / SessionStorage API.
 The clients then load said hub over an embedded iframe and post messages, requesting data to be stored, retrieved, and deleted.
 This allows multiple clients to access and share the data located in a single store.